PaulAngus/cloudstack-docs/docs/source/installguide/index.rst

 CloudStack Installation Documentation
 =====================================

-This is the Apache CloudStack installation guide, for the Release-Notes please see:
+This is the Apache CloudStack installation guide

--  `Release Notes`_

 .. toctree::

-.. _choices:

 Building from Source
 --------------------